 - lactose intolerance; can be resolved by eliminating or decreasing the consumption of dairy products and by taking enzymes to break down lactose or casein when dairy products are eaten

 - excessive sugar or caffeine, legumes (dried peas and beans), and raw broccoli or cauliflower

 How long does Digestion take?

-This is probably one of the most important questions when it comes to diet, digestion and sex.
-We hear lots of guys saying that they fast before sex or even avoid some of their favourite foods if they believe they will be having sex.
-But, knowing your body and how long it takes to process food can help you make better decisions about not only what you eat and when, but how long it should take before you are comfortable to have anal sex.
+This is probably one of the most critical questions regarding diet, Digestion, and sex.
+We hear many guys saying that they fast before sex or even avoid some of their favorite foods if they believe they will be having sex.
+But knowing your body and how long it takes to process food can help you make better decisions about what you eat and when and how long it should take before you are comfortable having anal sex.

 Digestion time varies among individuals and between men and women.
 After you eat, it takes about six to eight hours for food to pass through your stomach and small intestine.
-Food then enters your large intestine (colon) for further digestion, absorption of water and, finally, elimination of undigested food.
+Food then enters your large intestine (colon) for further Digestion, absorption of water, and, finally, elimination of undigested food.
 It takes about 36 hours for food to move through the entire colon.
-All in all, the whole process — from the time you swallow food to the time it leaves your body as feces — takes about two to five days, depending on the individual.
+All in all, the whole process — from when you swallow food to when it leaves your body as feces — takes about two to five days, depending on the individual.

 If we simplify the term, digestion time is a procedure when food that you eat breaks down into tiny particles that get transferred through your intestinal system into the bloodstream.
-This isn’t the amount of time it takes for food to exit the body via the anus, but the time it takes for the food to begin the process of digestion.
+This isn’t the amount of time it takes for food to exit the body via the anus, but the time it takes for the food to begin the process of Digestion.
 This is important for the sake of sexual comfort.
-Having sex on a full stomach can not only be painful but make the experience less pleasant.
+Having sex on a full stomach can be painful and make the experience less pleasant.

-We can break this down a bit further by looking at some specific foods and groups.
+We can break this down further by looking at specific foods and groups.

 2. FRUIT OR VEGETABLE JUICE